ceph/ceph/doc/man/8/mount.ceph.rst

     Path to a ceph.conf file.
 This is used to initialize the Ceph context for autodiscovery of monitor addresses and auth secrets.
 The default is to use the standard search path for ceph.conf files.

-:command: `fs=<fs-name>`
-    Specify the non-default file system to be mounted.
-Not passing this option mounts the default file system.

-:command: `mds_namespace=<fs-name>`
-    A synonym of "fs=" and its use is deprecated.

 :command:`mount_timeout`
     int (seconds), Default: 60